 How To Calculate Payroll Taxes

-Payroll tax includes two taxes: Social Security and Medicare.
-In most cases, FICA taxes are a flat rate of 15.3% total split evenly between employer and employee.
-So you each pay 7.65%.
-But you may need to make adjustments for any employee that makes more than $160,000 per year.
+In most cases, FICA taxes are a flat rate of 15.3% total split by employer and employee, each paying 7.65%.
+But you may need to make adjustments for any employee that makes more than $147,000 per year.

 Here’s how the payroll tax rates break down for each category: